galaxyproject/training-material/topics/statistics/tutorials/age-prediction-with-ml/tutorial.md

 > ### {% icon question %} Question
 >
 > What is the optimal number of estimators for the given dataset?
+> Hint: Please look at the `mean_test_score` column in the tabular result from the **Hyperparameter tool**.
 >
 > > ### {% icon solution %} Solution
 > >
-> > 75 (Even though the default value of number of estimators for gradient boosting regressor is `100`, `75` gives the best accuracy.
-That's why it is important to perform hyperparameter search to tune these parameters for any dataset)
+> > 50 (Even though the default value of number of estimators for gradient boosting regressor is `100`, `50` gives the best accuracy.
+That's why it is important to perform hyperparameter search to tune these parameters for any dataset).
+75 estimators also give almost the same accuracy.
 > >
 > {: .solution}
 >